kvamm007/Final_Project_Team_4/README.md

 *Neural Networks and K Nearest Neighbors to come

 ### Logistic Regression:
 This machine learning model is used to find the probability of a certain class or event existing.
-In our particular model we were looking for a Fatal or Not Fatal event existing within our Shark Attcak dataset.
+In our particular model we were looking for a Fatal or Non Fatal event existing within our Shark Attcak dataset.

 - Tablaeu for visuals - main page
+* Map
+* Acitivty-Fatality Heat map
+* Month-Hour Heat Map
+* Attacks by Year
+* Spike year and activity

 - Description of project - main page